SWP-Team-46/Traffic-Proccessor/docs/customer-handover.md

 - Backup the PostgreSQL volume regularly if historical statistics are critical.
 - The volume location can be inspected via `docker volume ls` and `docker volume inspect`.

+### 5.5 Deployment Notes

+- The Traffic Processor runs independently from the backend services.
+- The backend and monitored container may be deployed on different hosts provided the Traffic Processor can reach the configured CNSS endpoint.
+- The Traffic Processor shares the network namespace of the monitored container and therefore requires Docker networking capabilities (`NET_ADMIN` and `NET_RAW`).
+- Reattaching the Traffic Processor to another container requires stopping the current attachment before starting a new one.

 ---